ADHD Coach Training Path: Understanding Their History and Schema

 The credential requirements are available at https://paaccoaches.org/become-a-certified-coach/.

-The ADHD Coach Training places that endorses can be found by using the EES (Education Search Service) at https://apps.coachingfederation.org/eweb/DynamicPage.aspx?webcode=ESS
+The ADHD Coach Training places it endorses can be found by using the EES (Education Search Service) at https://apps.coachingfederation.org/eweb/DynamicPage.aspx?webcode=ESS

-The ADHD Coach Training places that endorses are at https://www.cce-global.org/credentialing/bcc/training.
-Please note there are a couple of “Universities” which are private; they are not related with the governmental schema.
+The ADHD Coach Training places it endorses are at https://www.cce-global.org/credentialing/bcc/training.
+Please note there are a couple of “universities” which are private; they are not related with the governmental schema.

 [6] Recommended Books by PAAC are available at https://paaccoaches.org/resources-recommended-books/